Learn and use the language of Mexican tradition with a Dia de Los Muertos vocabulary word wall and writing activity.

 - It’s a time when families gather to remember their deceased loved ones.

-- People decorate their homes with candles and flowers and set up an ofrenda (in English, these are called altars) in their homes where they can leave offerings.
+- People decorate their homes with candles and flowers and set up an ofrenda (in English, these are called altars) where they can leave offerings.

 - People clean and decorate graves with marigolds and other flowers and leave colorful offerings like sugar skulls, candles and toys.